docPoacher/hello-world/README.md

 [Markdown Cheat sheet](/test/md_cheat_sheet.md)

 The only parts that fit perfectly together are the ones that result from a broken one.

+Value everyone's opinion.
+Even the incorrect opinion from your viewpoint contains correcting bias.
+A member of a business that you find useless might have a particular method that make them standout.
+That method might have economic or efficiency value.

 <details><summary>Reading</summary>

 [book on slavery in africa?](https://archive.org/details/wesleyanjuvenil07socigoog/page/n12/mode/2up)